mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 ---------

-I call myself trans for the first time while speaking to 60-some relatives at a family reunion.
+I first call myself trans
+while speaking to 60-some relatives at a family reunion.
 Sometimes I do things the hard way.
 Everyone is supportive,